George Nicol (bookseller): Association with Boydell family

 As well as Nicol's substantial involvement with Boydell's developing Shakespeare Gallery, he also embarked on a romance with Mary Boydell, niece of John and sister of the painter Josiah Boydell.
 Mary had previously toured Europe with her uncle and written an illustrated memoir of the trip.
 She was described as a beauty at the time and was sought after by several suitors.

 On 9 July 1787 as Nicol and Mary Boydell were walking up Prince's Street (now the southern section of Wardour Street) near Leicester Square, Mary Boydell was shot by Dr. John Elliot with a pair of pistols tied together.
 Although the shots had been close enough to burn half her cloak, Mary was only bruised by the attack.
 Elliot was a former suitor of Mary's who had become convinced that she had reneged on a promise to marry him, and that he had thereby lost a share in what he believed to be John Boydell's £30,000 fortune.
 Elliot was also the developer of the idea that different elements of the retina respond to different portions of the spectrum of light, a theory advanced in a posthumously published medical textbook.

 At Elliot's subsequent Old Bailey trial, it was argued that he may have failed to load his pistols with shot, or have intentionally used unloaded weapons.
 Elliot's counsel unsuccessfully attempted also to argue a defense of insanity, based largely on the supposedly evident insanity of Elliot's theories of solar radiation.
 The jury nevertheless acquitted Elliott of attempted murder as they did not accept that the pistols had been loaded.
 Elliot remained charged with assault and was remanded to Newgate Gaol, where he refused food and water and died on 22 July 1787.
 George Nicol and Mary Boydell were married on 8 September 1787.
 Mary became a print collector and writer in her own right.
 She died on 21 December 1820 and her prints were bought by the Duke of Buckingham.
+Her 'valuable collection of prints and portraits, splendid books of prints, and illustrated works' were sold at auction by R. H. Evans on 1 July 1822 and seven following days; Evans sold her 'books and books of prints, natural history, &c.' on 9 July 1822.
+Copies of both catalogues are at Cambridge University Library (shelfmark Munby.c.125(2-3)).
 Nicol and his son accompanied Josiah and John North Boydell in the funeral procession for John Boydell on 19 December 1804.